FourSigma/validate/README.md

 Validate
 ========
 Validate is a **functional**, **type safe**, **flexible**, and **simple** approach to string validation and transformation for the Go programming language.
 Unlike other validation libraries that rely on struct field tags, Validate doesn't use reflection.
-I have kept the small and simple.
+I designed the API to be small, simple, and highly flexible.
 ```go

 import (